ShaunCurtis/Shaun.Blazor.CSS/readme.md

 Run the site.

-It will look a little different, and need some work to fix.
-Go to the Counter page to see the different buttons - certain Spectre and Bootstrap class names are very similar such as buttons.
+It will look a little different - it needs some work to fix small problems, but basically works.
+Go to the Counter page to see the different buttons - Spectre and Bootstrap button class names are very similar so work.

 ![spectre buttons](https://github.com/ShaunCurtis/Blazor.CSS/blob/master/images/spectre-buttons.png?raw=true)